samtecspg/conveyor/docs/_getting_started/basic-installation.md

 docker-compose up
 ```

-If all is going well you should see some output like the below:
+If all is going well, you should see some output like below:

 ```
 [...
 LOTS building output ...]